Cal-CS-61A-Staff/seating/README.md

 Here you can preview the seating chart for a room by specifying a room name, Google Sheets URL, and sheet name.
 Create the room when you're sure it's ready.

+Once your room is finalized, we would appreciate you adding the sheet to the Drive folder linked above so that other exams can use them.

 ### Assigning students